University of Oklahoma: Museums and libraries

 The University of Oklahoma Library system has its headquarters in Bizzell Memorial Library.
-The largest research library in Oklahoma, it contains over 4.7 million volumes and is ranked 27th out of 113 research libraries in North America in volumes held.
+It is the largest research library in Oklahoma and contains over 4.7 million volumes.
 It contains more than 1.6 million photographs, subscriptions to over 31,000 periodicals, over 1.5 million maps, government documents dating back to 1893, and over 50 incunabula.
 It has five locations on campus.
 The primary library is Bizzell Memorial Library, in the middle of the main campus.
-Other notable campus libraries include the Architecture Library, the Fine Arts Library, and the Geology Library.
 The OU library system contains many unique collections such as the History of Science Collections (which houses over 94,000 volumes related to the history of science, including hand-noted works by Galileo Galilei), the Bizzell Bible Collection, and the Western History Collection.

 The School of Library and Information Studies (SLIS), the only American Library Association-accredited program in Oklahoma, offers a graduate degree (Master of Library and Information Studies) and an undergraduate degree (Bachelor of Arts in Information Studies).
 The impact of OU and SLIS on the history of libraries in Oklahoma is shown in the recent list of 100 Oklahoma Library Legends as produced by the Oklahoma Library Association.
 Two current faculty, one faculty emeriti, and numerous others associated with either the OU libraries or SLIS account for nearly 10% of the list's members.

 Residential life

-Oklahoma requires, with few exceptions, that all freshmen live in one of the six residence halls.
-Each residence hall has its own RSA (Resident Student Association) office, as well as its own computer lab and laundry facilities.

-The most popular living option among freshmen is the Towers, three 12-story buildings on the south side of campus:
+Oklahoma requires, with few exceptions, that all freshmen live in one of the six residence halls: the Towers, which are two (formerly three) 12-story buildings on the south side of campus.